rcsfacility/How-are-you-taking-care-of-your-Commercial-Building-Security-/README.md

 <li>Cleaning of packages and products.</li></ul>

-RCS CORPINTEL is a Safety Management services provider.
+RCS CORPINTEL is a <a href="http://rcsfacility.com/security.html">Safety Management services</a> provider.
 It provides professional housekeeping and security staff for small and large properties.
 We encourage the employees for excellent service and cater to specific client needs.

-For more information visit us http://rcsfacility.com/security.html  or call on 9327116823
+For more information call on 9327116823